Pro-Coded-Public/Pro.NBench.xUnit/README.md

 ##Future plans

-Release as NuGet package.
+a) Release as NuGet package.

-Possibly the creation of a custom TheoryAttribute, and implementation of IDataDiscoverer, which would support 'Pre-Discovery' of Tests, following a Build.
+b)Possibly the creation of a custom TheoryAttribute, and implementation of IDataDiscoverer, which would support 'Pre-Discovery' of Tests, following a Build.

 https://github.com/xunit/xunit/blob/master/src/xunit.core/TheoryAttribute.cs

+c) Standard NBench Report output.

+d) Collation of results from multiple tests for comparison.